director of communications

 This year's U.S. Professors of the Year award winners were selected from a pool of more than 300 nominees.
 Judges select national and state winners based on four criteria: impact on and involvement with undergraduate students; scholarly approach to teaching and learning; contributions to undergraduate education in the institution, community and profession; and support from colleagues and current and former undergraduate students.

 TIAA-CREF, a financial services and retirement investment organization, is the principal sponsor of the awards ceremony.
-Phi Beta Kappa, an academic honorary, sponsors an evening congressional reception for the winners at the Folger Shakespeare Library.
+Phi Beta Kappa, the nation's oldest academic honor society, sponsors an evening congressional reception for the winners at the Folger Shakespeare Library.

-Other sponsors of the awards program are the American Association of Colleges of Nursing, the American Association of Community Colleges, the American Association of State Colleges and Universities, the American Association of University Professors, the Association of Community College Trustees, the Association of Jesuit Colleges and Universities, the Council of Independent Colleges and the National Council of University Research Administrators.
+Other sponsors of the awards program are the American Association of Colleges of Nursing, the American Association of Community Colleges, the American Association of State Colleges and Universities, the American Federation of Teachers, the Association of Community College Trustees, the Association of Jesuit Colleges and Universities, the Council of Independent Colleges, Datatel Inc. and the National Council of University Research Administrators.

 The Carnegie Foundation for the Advancement of Teaching is committed to developing networks of ideas, individuals, and institutions to advance teaching and learning.
 We join together scholars, practitioners, and designers in new ways to solve problems of educational practice.
 Toward this end, we work to integrate the discipline of improvement science into education with the goal of building the field's capacity to improve.